 The SWU Security personnel report to the Director of Campus Safety.
-Security personnel have authority to enforce all campus regulations and are required to report all violations.
-Additionally, Security personnel have the authority to arrest but will refer all situations in which crimes are alleged to the Central Police Department.
-Security officers are required to report any violations of local, state or federal laws to the Central Police Department as well as the Student Life office.
-Southern Wesleyan University is committed to cooperate with law enforcement personnel in the investigation of alleged criminal activities.
-Security personnel file a daily report to the office of Campus Safety.
-Security personnel should be given the same respect due any university employee or law enforcement officer.
+Security personnel are South Carolina Law Enforcement (SLED) Security Officer certified and have authority to enforce all campus regulations and are required to report all violations.
+Additionally, Security personnel have arrest authority but will refer all alleged crimes to Central Police Department.
+Security officers are required to report any violations of local, state, or federal laws to the Central Police Department as well as the Student Life office.
+Southern Wesleyan University is committed to cooperating with law enforcement in the investigation of alleged criminal activities.
+Security personnel file a daily shift report to the office of Campus Safety.